labgrid-project/labgrid/README.rst

 It currently supports:

-- pytest plugin to write tests for embedded systems connecting serial console or SSH
 - remote client-exporter-coordinator infrastructure to make boards available from different computers on a network
+- pytest plugin to write automated tests for embedded systems
+- CLI and library usage for development and automation
+- interaction with bootloader and Linux shells on top of serial console or SSH
-- power/reset management via drivers for power switches or onewire PIOs
+- power/reset management via drivers for power switches
-- upload of binaries via USB: imxusbloader/mxsusbloader (bootloader) or fastboot (kernel)
+- upload of binaries and device bootstrapping via USB
+- control of digital outputs, SD card and USB multiplexers
+- integration of audio/video/measurement devices for remote development and testing
+- Docker/QEMU integration

 While labgrid is currently used for daily development on embedded boards and for automated testing, several planned features are not yet implemented and the APIs